denten-books/plain-text/5-surface.md

 invisible to the typist.
 The only way to verify magnetic inscription was to print it out.

-What was gained in the freeing of text from the confines of immutable media like ink and paper, was gotten at the price of legibility.
-Encoding used by the IBM MT/ST typewriter retained the familiar underlying structure of a 7-bit encoding scheme, not dissimilar from Bacon's secret writing.
-But on tape, the encoding scheme ceased to be recoverable by the naked eye.
-The inscription lay literally beyond human sense.
-On tape, "magnetic domains" and "polarities" took place of visible albeit encoded alphabets.[^ln2-magnet] The developers of these early systems recognized the problem of congruence between the visible and the invisible sign.
-The machine operator needed to ensure that the input correspond to the stored quantity.
-But the only way to check the stored quantity was to once again transform it into another inscription.
-Direct access to the site of storage was near-impossible.
+Text's freedom from immutable media, like ink and paper, came at the cost of legibility.
+Though IBM MT/ST encoding retained the underlying structure of a fixed Baconian cypher, the inscription itself was now invisible.
+In addition to being encoded, electric alphabets were written in "magnetic domains" and "polarities," which lay beyond human sense.[^ln2-magnet] The developers of early electronic typewriters recognized the difficulty of matching visible and invisible signs.
+Machine operators had to ensure that input corresponded with stored quantities.
+But the stored quantity could only be checked by transforming it into yet another inscription.
+Storage could not be directly accessed without specialized instrumentation.

-The engineers working on Mark III attempted to address the problem of congruence by asking the operator to input quantities twice.
-Other solutions included making the magnetic mark more apparent.
-For example, the "magnetic reader" patented by Robert Youngquist and Robert Hanes in 1962 promised a "device for visual observation of magnetic symbols recorded on a magnetic recording medium in tape or sheet form."
-Youngquist and Hanes wrote:
+Mark III engineers attempted to solve this problem by asking operators to input quantities twice.
+Another class of solutions involved making the magnetic mark more apparent.
+For example, Youngquist and Hanes's 1962 "magnetic reader" was presented as a "device for visual observation of magnetic symbols recorded on a magnetic recording medium in tape or sheet form."
+Magnetic recording tape, they wrote,

-> Magnetic recording tape is often criticized because the recorded signals are
+> is often criticized because the recorded signals are invisible, and the
-> invisible, and the criticism has been strong enough to deny it certain
+> criticism has been strong enough to deny it certain important markets.
+For
-> important markets.
-For example, this has been a major factor in hampering
+> example, this has been a major factor in hampering sales efforts at
-> sales efforts at substituting magnetic recording tape and card equipment for
+> substituting magnetic recording tape and card equipment for punched tape and
-> punched tape and card equipment which presently is dominant in automatic
+> card equipment which presently is dominant in automatic digital
-> digital data--handling systems.
-Although magnetic recording devices are
+> data--handling systems.
+Although magnetic recording devices are faster and
-> faster and more troublefree, potential customers have often balked at losing
+> more troublefree, potential customers have often balked at losing the
-> the ability to check recorded information visually.
-It has been suggested
+> ability to check recorded information visually.
+It has been suggested that
-> that the information be printed in ink alongside the magnetic signals, but
+> the information be printed in ink alongside the magnetic signals, but this
-> this vitiates major competitive advantages of magnetic recording sheet
+> vitiates major competitive advantages of magnetic recording sheet material,
-> material, e.g., ease in correction, economy in reuse, simplicity of
+> e.g., ease in correction, economy in reuse, simplicity of equipment,
-> equipment, compactness of recorded data, etc." [@youngquist_magnetic_1961,
+> compactness of recorded data, etc." [@youngquist_magnetic_1961, 1].
-> 1].

-The magnetic reader comprised a flat box that resembles a book.
-Youngquist and Hanes proposed to fill the cover plate of their box with a transparent liquid to host "visible, weakly ferromagnetic crystals."
+The magnetic reader was a flat book-like box.
+Youngquist and Hanes proposed to fill its cover plate with a transparent liquid that would host "visible, weakly ferromagnetic crystals."
 When sandwiched between the two plates, a piece of magnetic tape would activate the crystals to align with the embedded inscription.
-In this way, the top plate would reveal the "visible outlines" of the underlying magnetic symbol [@youngquist_magnetic_1961, 1].
+The top plate would then reveal the underlying magnetic symbol's "visible outlines" [@youngquist_magnetic_1961, 1].

 !["The positioning of a magnetic recording card for visual observation of symbols recorded thereon," from [@youngquist_magnetic_1961, 1]](images/youngquist.png)

-Yet the problem remained.
-Data arrangement along the length of the narrow magnetic tape had a fundamentally differing structure from data arranged on a broad sheet of paper.
-The next generation of IBM Magnetic Selectric typewriters added a "composer" control unit to further address that difference.
-The IBM Composer could restore some of the formatting lost in the transition between paper and magnet.
-It added capabilities for margin control and text justification.
-The original IBM Composer unit achieved margin justification (its chief innovation over the typewriter) by asking the operator to type each line twice: "one rough typing to determine what a line would contain, and a second justified typing" [@morgan_ibm_1968, 69].
-After the "first typing," an indicator mechanism helped the operator calculate the variable spacing needed to achieve paragraph justification.
+Yet a problem remained.
+Data, arranged along the length of a narrow magnetic tape, had to be transcribed into a different shape on a broad sheet.
+The next generation of IBM Magnetic Selectric typewriters added a "composer" control unit that bridged the structural differences.
+The IBM Composer restored some of the formatting lost in transition between paper and magnet.
+For example, it added capabilities for margin control and text justification.
+The original IBM Composer unit justified margins (its chief innovation over the typewriter) by asking the operator to type each line twice: "one rough typing to determine what a line would contain, and a second justified typing" [@morgan_ibm_1968, 69].
+After the "first typing," an indicator mechanism calculated the variable spacing needed to achieve paragraph justification.
 The formatting and content of each line thus required separate input passes to achieve the desired result.

 +-------------------+---------------+-------------------------------+
 |  Model            | Year          | Technologies                  |